bradleybutler/SOLIDWORKS_Modeling/README.md

 # SOLIDWORKS_Modeling
+# My computer with my past SOLIDWORKS work was corrupted, and thus those files were lost.
+This portfolio is incomplete for now but I am in the progress of restoring these files

 Design work done with the SOLIDWORKS modeling software.
 I believe I am a solid modeler, but as is evident in this file my surface modeling is a weak point I am working toward fixing.

 MECH_201 Will include work done for my MECH_201 design course at CSU.
 It will also include my SOLIDWORKS CWSA certificate